 MOHSIN

-Form, fabric, function is the motto and the inspiration behind the work of British designer Mohsin Ali.
+‘Form, fabric, function’ is the motto and the inspiration behind the work of British designer Mohsin Ali.
 A graduate of the London College of Fashion, he spent over a decade designing for leading labels in Italy and the US before launching his own brand, Mohsin.
-His inspirations vary from the works of brutalist architects such as Le Corbusier to Mua Thai boxing, a sport Mohsin has been practicing for years.
+His inspirations vary from the works of brutalist architects such as Le Corbusier to Muay Thai boxing, a sport Mohsin has been practicing for years.
 The S/S 2017 collection develops the idea of waste reduction, both in terms of precise, ergonomic design and with the idea of garments being passed down through generations, collating and reworking memories.
 Accessories are inspired by a purse the designer inherited from his grandfather, and the oversized shirts hark back to Ali’s outfits in his club days in the early 1990s.
 Sportswear references, inherent to the brand, are rendered in a clean, minimalistic way.
 Mohsin’s clients include LN-CC (London), Space Mue (Seoul), 4 (Kuwait), Club 21 (Singapore) and others.
 He is showing at London Collections Men and in Lakic Showroom in Paris.

 www.mohsinlondon.com